MagnusThome/RejsaRubberTrac/README.md

 # RejsaRubberTrac

-A CPU board with a bluetooth BLE transmitter + IR multi point temperature sensor + laser based distance sensor
+A CPU board with a bluetooth BLE transmitter + IR multi point temperature sensor + laser based distance sensor.

-Intended to track/view/logg tire temperatures on race- or trackday cars.
-The temperature is measured at sixteen different points over each tire's full width.
+_Intended to track/view/logg tire temperatures on race- or trackday cars._

+Temperatures are measured at sixteen different points over each tire's full width.

 A distance sensor is also included for tracking/logging suspension movements.

-All data is available over bluetooth BLE.
+All data is available over Bluetooth Low Energy BLE.

 Current code is for Adafruit's Bluefruit nRF52832 board.